youhgo/youhgo.github.io/_posts/2024-08-20-DOPP-Config-ORC-EN.md

 In the "tools" dir, copy all the tools we've downloaded earlier.

-The tools dir should contain :
+In the end the "tools\"" dir should contain :
 ```bash
 Mode                 LastWriteTime         Length Name
 ----                 -------------         ------ ----